Shuffle algebras for quivers and wheel conditions: Twists of the shuffle product and Hopf algebras

 We will now show how to modify the contents of Section \ref{sec:proof} to obtain the analogue of Theorem \ref{thm:main} for the algebra $\CS'$ instead of $\CS$.
 In what follows, every time we say ``just like in Section \ref{sec:proof}", we mean ``just like in Section \ref{sec:proof}, with the rational function $\zeta_{ij}$ replaced by $\zeta'_{ij}$".
 Proposition \ref{prop:pairing} carries through just like in Section \ref{sec:proof}, and the first place where we need to make a substantial modification is in Definition \ref{def:proto}.
 Specifically, we now call a word:

 \textbf{non-increasing} if we have the following inequalities for all $1 \leq a < b \leq n$:

 where $\#_{ij}$ was defined in \eqref{eqn:def sharp}. \\

 \begin{proof} \emph{of Proposition \ref{prop:proto} in the case at hand:} we will prove the analogue of \eqref{eqn:proto strong} by induction on $n$.
-Running the natural analogue of the proof of Proposition \ref{prop:proto}, we conclude that every $e_v$ can be written as a linear combination of $e_w$ such that:
+Running the natural analogue of the proof of Proposition \ref{prop:proto}, every $e_v$ can be written as a linear combination of $e_w$'s with $w \geq v$ such that:

 Since this property is weaker than \eqref{eqn:non-increasing 2}, some further explanation is in order.
-First of all, if a word $w$ as above satisfies $d_{k+1} - d_k > 2\max(\beta(k), \beta(n-k)) + 6n|E|$ for some $k \in \{1,\dots,n-1\}$ (where $\beta(n)$ denotes the fixed natural number which ensures that \eqref{eqn:proto strong} holds), then we can use the induction hypothesis to write:
+First of all, if a word $w$ as above satisfies $d_{k+1} - d_k > 2\max(\beta(k), \beta(n-k)) + 6n|E|$ for some $k \in \{1,\dots,n-1\}$ (where $\beta(n)$ denotes a natural number which ensures that the analogue of \eqref{eqn:proto strong} holds), then we can use the induction hypothesis to write:

 as linear combinations of non-increasing words in the sense of \eqref{eqn:non-increasing 2}.
 Moreover, the concatenations of the respective non-increasing words will also be non-increasing due to the large gap between $d_k$ and $d_{k+1}$.
 Therefore, we are left to contend with the finitely many (in each degree) words \eqref{eqn:words remark} where the $d_k$'s are all contained in an interval of some universally bounded length.
 The fact that there are finitely many such words is crucial, as it reduces our task to the following weaker fact. \\